 There are a few, mild side effects associated with BOTOX® Cosmetic.
 On rare occasions, patients complain of mild bruising, nausea, and headache.
 More commonly, redness and tenderness are present at the injection sites.

 Injectable fillers are products that are injected into the skin to correct fine wrinkles and deeper creases.
 There are several different types that are used in specific situations.
 Some last a few months, others up to two years.
 Some may even be permanent.
 They often work well in conjunction with BOTOX® Cosmetic or laser treatments.

 Am I a candidate for laser treatments?

-Harold E. Beam M.D. offers plastic and cosmetic surgery to patients in Glastonbury, New Britain, Hartford and surrounding areas of Connecticut.
+Harold E. Beam M.D. offers plastic and cosmetic surgery to patients in Glastonbury, New Britain, Hartford, New Haven and surrounding areas of Connecticut.
 Contact Dr. Beam today to schedule your consultation!